ImperialCollegeLondon/rse_further_git_course/episodes/l1-04-managing_contributions.md

 1. Pull request from a branch within a repository and,
 2. Pull request from a forked repository.

+Essentially, the way you use pull requests will depend on what permissions you have for the repository you are contributing to.
+If the repository owner has not granted you write permission, then you will not be able to create and push a branch to that repository.
+Conversely, anyone can fork an existing repository and push changes to their personal repository.

 > ## About forks
 > Before we get into understanding pull requests, we should first get to grips with what a fork is, and how it differs from a branch.
 > - By default, a public repository can be seen by anyone but only the owner can make changes e.g. create new commits or branches.